VISIT OUR ART STORE ▶

 • The clean control swatch

-• The same pigment with the granulation medium
+• The same pigment mixed with granulation medium

 Compare two swatches